 - Primary User

 Room Number is a nice to have field that helps to identify the room number in which the section is offered.
 It is available on various screens throughout Illuminate.

 Session Type is used to identify whether the master schedule data belongs to a normal session (Session Type= 1) or if the master schedule belongs to the summer session (Session Type= 2).
 This field defaults to the normal session, but if summer school is part of the Illuminate installation this field is very necessary.

 User Start Date, User End Date, and Primary User are all used to identify who is teaching a section when.
 In the event that a section has two concurrent teachers (team teachers), there will be two records in the file with the same Section ID, Site ID, Term Name, and Course ID.
 However, the User ID would be different for each row of data.
 The Primary User field is used to identify which teacher is considered the primary in the event of concurrent co-teachers.
 This is used to identify the teacher of record.
 User Start Date and User End Date can be used to identify when teachers may start or end teaching a section.
 If one teacher leaves and another one takes over a section, then the start and end dates are useful in this situation.

 - Is Attendance Enabled

-- The term names in the mastschd.txt file must align to the name of the terms in Illuminate.
+The term names in the mastschd.txt file must align to the name of the terms in Illuminate.
 If they do not, the data will not import.
-Be sure to properly identify your terms when building terms through term manager in Illuminate.
+Be sure to properly identify your terms when building terms through the Term Manager in Illuminate.